wwarthen/RomWBW/Source/Doc/Applications.md

 the following:

-1. Enter one of the `ZMD` receive commands specifying the name you want to give to the received file (no filename required for ZModem transfers).
+1. Enter one of the `ZMD` receive commands specifying the name you want to give to the received file (no filename required for ZModem transfers).["ZMD does not do ZModem transfers"]

 2. On your host computer select a file to send and initiate an XModem or YModem send operation.